 Size matters, so before choosing a baking sheet, so you really need to measure your oven.
 Professional cooks claim you need at least two inches of space on either side of your sheet to allow enough hot air to circulate for proper baking.

 For example, our new 30-inch built-in oven has racks that are 14 by 24 inches wide.
-Thus, a 14x20 sheet is the largest size that would work, though a 14x17 sheet would likely be a better choice by offering greater air flow.
+Thus, a 13x18 sheet is the largest size we could use that would allow optimum air circulation.

-Don't rush and buy a something that's too big for your oven.
-Often, the best cookie sheets come in a set that can provide you with several handy sizes at an affordable price.
+Do NOT rush and buy a something that's too big for your oven!
+Often, cookie sheets come in a set that can provide you with several handy sizes at an affordable price.

 Some bakers don't recommend buying a stainless steel baking sheet since stainless steel is a relatively poor conductor of heat.
 Carbon steel sheets are much better at conducting an even heat, but for fast, more even baking you simply cannot beat aluminum, as it also resists rust and can be placed in a freezer to freeze things.